 - Common pests and diseases: Be vigilant for aphids, cutworms, and pepper maggots.
 Diseases that may affect habanero plants include bacterial spot, Phytophthora blight, and various viral infections such as the tobacco mosaic virus.

 If you’re interested in learning about more popular chiles used in Mexican cooking, check out our other detailed guides:

 Although similar in spice and flavor, habanero and scotch bonnet peppers are different chiles.
-Scotch bonnet peppers have a more fruity and sweet flavor in comparison to habaneros.
+Scotch bonnet peppers have a more fruity and sweet flavor in comparison to habanero peppers.

 Habanero means “of Havana” as an elude to the city (La Habana) in Cuba where they were heavily traded at one point in time.

 To feel the full spice effect of habanero peppers, leave the seeds in.
 However, removing the seeds and veins will take the edge off.
-Note: wear gloves if you’re handling the seeds.
+Just don’t forget to wear gloves if you’re handling the seeds.